googleapis/google-api-dotnet-client/FAQ.md

 Release [v1.26](https://github.com/google/google-api-dotnet-client/releases/tag/v1.26.2) was a major refactor of the project structure.
 Part of this work was to converge source code between desktop and .NET Core platforms, which involved changes to [FileDataStore.cs](https://github.com/google/google-api-dotnet-client/blob/master/Src/Support/Google.Apis/Util/Store/FileDataStore.cs).
 These changes allowed `FileDataStore` to build for .NET Core applications, but did involve changes to the logic to determine the default base directory of the file-store, because `Environment.SpecialFolder.ApplicationData` is not available on .NET Core.

 We did consider reverting this back to the v1.25 behaviour in v1.28+, but would rather not cause an additional backward-incompatible change; especially as there is a simple work-around available.

+### Can I use [GoogleWebAuthorizationBroker](https://github.com/google/google-api-dotnet-client/blob/master/Src/Support/Google.Apis.Auth/OAuth2/GoogleWebAuthorizationBroker.cs) on a server?

+In a word: No.

+[GoogleWebAuthorizationBroker](https://github.com/google/google-api-dotnet-client/blob/master/Src/Support/Google.Apis.Auth/OAuth2/GoogleWebAuthorizationBroker.cs) requires interaction with the end-user, so can only be used in client-side code.

+OAuth authentication requires the end-user to interact with a web browser, which can only be done client-side.

+It is possible to user OAuth authentication in a web application, but not using this `GoogleWebAuthorizationBroker` class.